 “Africa as a continent is the origin of music.
 We are really excited to be launching in South Africa now.”
 Claudius Boller, the Managing Director for The Middle East and Africa.
 Spotify, the most popular digital music, podcast and video streaming company, finally launched in Africa in March 2018.

-However, its debut into the South African market, will be a daunting one considering the fact that, the company will be facing strong competition from similar and rather popular music streaming enterprises like Apple Music and Deezer already operating in the country.
+However, its debut in the South African market will be a daunting one considering the fact that, the company will be facing strong competition from similar and rather popular music streaming enterprises like Apple Music and Deezer already operating in the country.
 Apart from challenges posed by business competitors, this debutant must confront greater problems such as barriers to internet accessibility and poverty.
-A CNN report earlier this month states in 2017, Research ICT Africa reported, mobile internet data packages — needed to stream music online — remain expensive in South Africa, ranking the country 25th out of 49 African countries.
+A CNN report earlier this month states in 2017, Research ICT Africa reported, mobile internet data packages needed to stream music online remain expensive in South Africa, ranking the country 25th out of 49 African countries.
 Even though South Africa stands as a mogul in the African economy today, most South Africans (average citizens) might not be in the position to afford such extra luxuries and would prefer to use the free version.
 A choice which might do more harm than good to Africa’s newlywed, especially in terms of income generation and profit making.
 In spite of this, Spotify remains confident and hopes, for a start, to tackle these problems by providing data-light functions and offline premium subscriptions to its users.
-Also a 30-day free trial of Spotify Premium is available to all users.
-It’s music service can be accessed on the Apple App Store, Google Play Store, and Microsoft Store.
-It also works on Xbox and PlayStation consoles, TVs, and smart speakers.
+Also, a 30-day free trial of Spotify Premium is available to all users.
+Furthermore, it’s music service can be accessed on the Apple App Store, Google Play Store and Microsoft Store.
+It also works on Xbox and PlayStation consoles, TVs and smart speakers.

-Nevertheless, as Africa waits in so much anticipation, to see how well their new entertainer performs on the one hand, and how well Africa will adjust to the world of Spotify on the other hand, it is important for both parties to stay reminded of the fact that ‘it takes two to tango’.
+Nevertheless, as Africa awaits in so much anticipation to see how well this new entertainer performs on the one hand, and to see how well its users will adjust to the world of Spotify on the other hand, it is important for both parties to stay reminded of the fact that, ‘it takes two to tango’.
 Game on Spotify Africa!